-- Invested funding to support skills initiatives within the creative, high performance engineering, construction, digital and health and social care sectors (see figure 4). - Expanded the Buckinghamshire Careers Hub to cover all mainstream secondary schools in the county, plus the Buckinghamshire College Group and Buckinghamshire UTC. - Expanded and consolidated the Buckinghamshire Enterprise Adviser network.
-Buckinghamshire now has 80 Enterprise Adviser volunteers from businesses supporting 46 schools. - Supported the Skills to Screen: Aviation programme.
+- Invested funding to support skills initiatives within the creative, high performance engineering, construction, digital and health and social care sectors (see figure 4). - Expanded the Buckinghamshire Careers Hub to cover all mainstream secondary schools in the County, plus the Buckinghamshire College Group and Buckinghamshire UTC. - Expanded and consolidated the Buckinghamshire Enterprise Adviser network.
+Buckinghamshire now has 80 Enterprise Adviser volunteers from businesses supporting 46 schools. - Produced LMI resources for schools (including presentations, booklets and a video) - Supported the Skills to Screen: Aviation programme.
 The DWP funded programme run by ScreenSkills, in partnership with Pinewood Studios and Buckinghamshire and Enterprise M3 LEPs, was developed to help workers displaced from the aviation sector and its supply chain apply for potential new roles in the film, television and games sector.
-350 people participated in the pilot scheme with over 100 completing the programme. - Undertaken an apprenticeship levy transfer pilot (see Chapter 7).
+350 people participated in the pilot scheme with over 100 completing the programme. - Undertaken an apprenticeship levy transfer pilot (see Chapter 7). - Supported the establishment of the Buckinghamshire Health and Social Care Academy. - Provided increased support to businesses on training and skills issues through the employment of a dedicated Workforce Skills Manager, working alongside Buckinghamshire Business First Business Advisors.